-Ironbridge International Institute for Cultural Heritage (IIICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement based at the University of Birmingham with offices at Ironbridge Gorge; a World Heritage Site in Shropshire, UK.
+Ironbridge Centre for Heritage (ICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement.

-Through our partnership with Trust the IIICH is able to offer:
+Through our networks ICH is able to offer:

 - A living landscape for research, postgraduate education and knowledge exchange with opportunities to study and engage with, a wide network of experts from the heritage sector

 - Access to collections, archives and exhibitions of national and international significance and to the collective expertise of museum and heritage professionals